samhitaargula/Blackboard-LMS-Full-Stack/Final Project Readme.md

 Functionality for Teachers
 * Create and Manage Lessons: Teachers can create, update, and delete lessons for the subjects they teach.
-* Create and Assign Assignments: Teachers can create assignments and assign them to students.
+* Create and Grade Assignments: Teachers can create assignments to students and give grades.

 Security
 * Lessons – Read, Write, Delete